Recent and upcoming events, exhibitions and general news.

 After attending Sydney University, Peter commenced working life as a Stock and Station Agent.
 His employment required him to move extensively throughout NSW and Queensland, where he often came across stockmen and drovers moving their herds along the ‘long paddocks’.
 Images of the countryside and it’s characters, reflecting those enjoyed by Peter as a boy growing up in Moree, are present in many of the works he produces today on a professional basis.

-Peter’s wife Carolyn owns and operates the Windhorse Gallery in Bangalow.
+Peter’s wife Carolyn owns and operates The Peter Mortimore Gallery, Dorrigo NSW.